Summer Yarn for knitting in the warmer months. There are gorgeous yarns perfect for summery lightweight garments.

 Cotton yarns knitters swear by Berroco Modern Cotton Yarn.
 60% Cotton / 40% Rayon in Yarn Weight 4 (Medium/Worsted).
 Gorgeous colors to choose from too 🙂

 Dishcloths and Scrubbies are great summer knitting projects.
 Using cotton yarn, you can try different patterns using different stitches.
 This keeps the knitting fun and interesting.

-Knit Picks have a fabulous range of colors in their Dishie Yarn.
+Knit Picks has a fabulous range of colors in their Dishie Yarn.
 It’s worsted weight 100% cotton yarn.
 If you know people who love making summer knits, gift cards for their favorite yarn shop might be a perfect gift.

 Silk yarn is luxurious and has amazing properties by keeping you cool in warmer weather and warm in the colder weather.

 Silk is also often blended with cotton and makes a gorgeous summer weight yarn.
-The downsides is silk has the tendency to stretch over time.
+The downside is silk tends to stretch over time.